-Petworth Primary CofE School is a mainstream primary school and our guiding principle is one of inclusion.
-We want to identify and break down all possible barriers to learning and to raise standards of achievement for our learners within a culture and ethos that enables all learners to be fully engaged in the learning process and achieve their potential in school and in their transition into adulthood and employment.
+Petworth CofE Primary School is a mainstream primary school and our guiding principle is one of inclusion.
+We want to identify and break down all possible barriers to learning and to raise standards of achievement for our learners within a culture and ethos that enables all learners to be fully engaged in the learning process.
+It is our aim that all children will achieve their potential in school and in their transition into adulthood and employment.